Lanagramme/config/config_files/home/vimwiki/projets/veil/stories/Daisy grows.md

 	 for it.

 ----------

  - You did it.
 I knew you would.
 Don't take it as condescention, but as your friend, I am so proud of you.
  - Ha ha.
 Right now, I don't really feel proud of myself.
  - You should, you took a big step today.
 You are now closer to reach your true potentiel than you were a few days ago.
  - And when does it start to show ?
 Because i feel less...
-I don't know exactly but I do.
+I don't know exactly, but I do.
  - I did baby you to much, you were right.
 This is normal, the road is never easy, and you rarely get rewarded for a single effort.
 But At some point, you will look back and see the way you <parcouru>, and realise how much you